C3401 – Deputy Chief

 Unit Personnel Summary; 1 Unit Chief, 1 Deputy Chief, 5 Division Chiefs, 12 Battalion Chiefs, 50 Fire Captains (7 Captain Medics), 34 Engineers (8 Engineer Medics), 5 Firefighter II’s (3 Firefighter II Medics), 108 peak staffing and 15 off peak Firefighter I’s, 275 Paid Call Firefighter, 20 Reserve Firefighters, 25 Lifeguards, 25 Administrative Staff.

-Unit Equipment Summary; 14 staffed ICS type II Engines, 12 staffed ICS type III Engines, 2 Medium Rescue, 4 Squads, 1 ICS unstaffed 1 Haz Mat Unit, 1 Breathing Support, 2 Boats, 3 Rescue Water Crafts (RWC), 3 staffed ICS type II Dozers, 10 staffed ICS type I Hand Crews, 1 staffed Air Attack plane, 2 staffed ICS type III Air Tankers.
+Unit Equipment Summary; 14 staffed ICS type II Engines, 12 staffed ICS type III Engines, 2 Medium Rescues, 4 Squads, 1 Haz Mat Unit, 1 Breathing Support, 2 Boats, 3 Rescue Water Crafts (RWC), 3 staffed ICS type II Dozers, 12 Hand Crews, 1 staffed Air Attack plane, 2 staffed ICS type II Air Tankers.